adekunleadekoya/GetAndCleanData/README.md

    the zip file referenced in section INSTRUCTIONS above.

-### OUTPUT FROM SCRIPT : A tidy dataset saved in a file named tidyDT.txt
+### OUTPUT FROM SCRIPT : A tidy dataset saved in a file named tidyDT.txt.
+The tidy dataset is created in line with the requirements of the foregoing section titled INSTRUCTIONS

 ### LOCATION of tidy dataset on Github:
 [https://github.com/adekunleadekoya/GetAndCleanData/blob/master/tidyDT.txt](https://github.com/adekunleadekoya/GetAndCleanData/blob/master/tidyDT.txt)